superkabuki/threefive_is_SCTE35/README.md

 * The threefive3 cli has long been a Multicast Receiver( client )
 * The cli now comes with a builtin Multicast Sender( server).
-* It's optimized for MPEGTS (1316 Datagrams) but you can send any video or file.
+* It's optimized for MPEGTS (1316 byte Datagrams) but you can send any video or file.
 * The defaults will work in most situations, you don't even have to set the address.
 * threefive3 cli also supports UDP Unicast Streaming.